Lipitor is a prescription medication that’s approved by the FDA to:

 What type of drug is Lipitor?
 (Is it a blood thinner, beta-blocker, or an ACE inhibitor?)

 People with high cholesterol, diabetes, or cardiovascular disease may need to take these other types of medications as well.
 For instance, they may need an ACE inhibitor or beta-blocker to manage high blood pressure.
-Or they made need a blood thinner to help prevent blood clots (which could lead to heart attack or stroke).
+Or they may need a blood thinner to help prevent blood clots (which could lead to heart attack or stroke).

 When taking multiple medications, it’s important to confirm with your doctor and pharmacist that they’re all safe to take together.
 Your doctor or pharmacist can review your medication list to make sure you aren’t duplicating any medications.
-They can also make sure you’re taking the best medications for your conditions.
+They can also make sure you’re taking the best medications for your condition.

 Will Lipitor cure my high cholesterol?